kingborehaha/DS-Gadget/README.md

 * Resources/DSItemCategory.txt is for the dropdown categories in Items tab, Resources/DSFashionCategory.txt is for the dropdown in the Misc tab for fashion.
 * Categories must consist of items of the same Category ID.
 For instance, Ranged Melee and Ammo all share the weapon category ID, so you could make a "Favorite Weapons" category that has a combination of those items.
 Current Item lists are all sorted into their respective category IDs as a guide.
 * Make sure to setup a new item list at Resources/Equipment/Category/YourNewCategory.txt for your category and copy-paste items from other lists to that new text file.
 Make sure your new category references the correctly named text file!
+* The order in the file is the order in the dropdown menu

 Added Toggle AI Hotkey.